 Iceland has an abundance of crystal clear, blue water lakes.
-Some were formed by glacial fluctuation, others by cataclysmic volcanic eruptions.
+Some of the Iceland Lakes were formed by glacial fluctuation, others by cataclysmic volcanic eruptions.
 Have you ever wondered which are the most beautiful?
-Here is our guide to the best lakes in Iceland, which we recommend visiting during your stay.
+There are many different lakes in Iceland, all with varying distances from the capital of Reykjavik.
+Here is our guide to the top 5 lakes in Iceland, which we recommend visiting during your stay;

 Distance from Reykjavik: 351 km